 planning applications originating in Buckhorn Weston & Kington Magna.
 Whilst Buckhorn Weston & Kington Magna Parish Council cannot decide on applications, it is given the opportunity to provide comments and observations to the Planning Officer and to the Planning Committee of NDDC.
 Parish Council inputs are taken into account, as are individual submissions and those of the Highways Department in the deliberations of the Planning Committee.

-Because the impact of planning applications on the community and individuals can be great, it is important that the Parish Council reviews all applications in accordance with the planning procedures.
-Click the link below to obtain a copy of the Buckhorn Weston & Kington Magna Parish Council’s adopted Future Planning Procedures.
+Because the impact of planning applications on the community and individuals can be great, it is important that the Parish Council reviews all applications in accordance with the Future Planning Procedures.

-As a duty of care exists regarding the safety for the play area in Kington Magna, the Parish Council has drafted and adopted a set of procedures to ensure that the play area remains a safe and enjoyable amenity.
+As a duty of care exists regarding the safety for the play area in Kington Magna, the Parish Council has drafted and adopted a set of Play Area Procedures to ensure that the play area remains a safe and enjoyable amenity.